eventide-project/docs/user-guide/entity-store/entity-cache.md

 The global scope means that the cache is scoped to the lifecycle of a particular entity store class.

 Ruby classes remain in scope for the entire lifecycle of a Ruby process.
-Therefore, a store's cache will remain in-memory until the process is terminated.
+Therefore, a store's cache will remain in memory until the process is terminated.

-The global scope is rarely used in-practice except for certain circumstances where a store might be used in a utility script.
+The global scope is rarely used in practice except for certain circumstances where a store might be used in a utility script.

 ### Exclusive